+Corporate Governance

-abrdn Equity Income Trust PLC Review of Corporate Governance Statement 30 September 2023 abrdn Equity Income Trust plc ("the Company") is committed to high standards of corporate governance.
+The Company is committed to high standards of corporate governance.
 The Board is accountable to the Company's shareholders for good governance and this statement describes how the Company has applied the principles identified in the UK Corporate Governance Code as published in July 2018 (the "UK Code"), which is available on the Financial Reporting Council's (the "FRC") website: frc.org.uk.

 The Board has also considered the principles and provisions of the AIC Code of Corporate Governance as published in February 2019 (the "AIC Code").
 The AIC Code addresses the principles and provisions set out in the UK Code, as well as setting out additional provisions on issues that are of specific relevance to the Company.
 The AIC Code is available on the AIC's website: theaic.co.uk.
-It includes an explanation of how the AIC Code adapts the principles and provisions set out in the UK Code to make them relevant for investment companies.

 The Board considers that reporting against the principles and provisions of the AIC Code, which has been endorsed by the FRC, provides more relevant information to shareholders.
+The full text of the Company's Corporate Governance Statement can be found on the Company's website: eurologisticsincome.co.uk.